Kannapolis set to host wildly popular Savannah Bananas

 KANNAPOLIS, N.C.
 (QUEEN CITY NEWS) — An exhibition baseball team that has gone viral for its whacky behavior on the diamond will be in Kannapolis this week to take on the Cannon Ballers.

-The Savannah Bananas will be in town July 11th and 12th for a pair of games at Atrium Health Ballpark.
+The Savannah Bananas will be in town July 11 and 12 for a pair of games at Atrium Health Ballpark at 7:00 p.m.
 Both games are already sold out.

 The visit comes as part of the Banana Ball World Tour.